SMSC, School & British Values

 Acts of collective worship are appropriate for the pupils, in that they take account of pupils’ ages, aptitudes and family backgrounds, and are delivered to a class, a year group, a key stage or to the whole school.

-Every Friday is Celebration Assembly.
+Every Friday, children have Celebration Assembly.

 For more information please see our Collective Worship Policy and The Essex Standing Advisory Council on Religious Education (SACRE) Guidance on Collective Worship 2013, that are attached on this page.